 Hanoi is this really interesting amalgamation of ‘European city’ and ‘Asian city.’
 It’s hard to get the juxtaposition in pictures.

 It’s like, you go into a really tiny Asian convenience store, and they have a wrought iron spiral staircase in the middle.

 And the French colonial influence means bread and bakeries all over the place, but the baguette is a little lighter and less chewy because it’s made with a percentage of rice flour 🙂

 Now this was intriguing (and not just because she mentioned bread).

 So when the opportunity arose to meet up with another friend from Chiang Mai in Vietnam, I took it.

-My first impression of a city is usually the airport.
+My first impression of a city is the airport.
 Noi Bai International was much more developed than I was expecting.
-It even had a stand selling Royce’ chocolate, a fancy Japanese brand that I had previously only seen for sale in Manhattan.
-(I have since noticed it in Bangkok as well.)
+It even had a stand selling Royce’ chocolate, a fancy Japanese brand that I had previously only seen in Manhattan.
+(I’ve since noticed it in Bangkok as well.)

-(Note: The airport is not this glamorous throughout.
+(Note: The airport isn’t this glamorous throughout.
 They must just amp it up for the international terminal.
 At the domestic terminal, the food options are fewer, the souvenirs are cheaper, and the air conditioning is weaker.)

-When you get on the bus from the airport to central Hanoi, they let you get on the bus and sit down first, and then someone comes around to take your money.
-It feels so civilized—not like at home (Toronto), where you’d better have your money prepared when you get on or you’ll hold up the line.
+When you get on the bus from the airport to central Hanoi, they let you sit down first, and then someone comes around to take your money.
+It feels civilized—not like at home (Toronto), where you’d better be prepared to pay when you get on or you’ll hold up the line.

 Five minutes into the walk from the bus stop to my hostel, I knew I was going to like this city.